otter-computer/TemplateBot/README.md

 ## Running the bot
 In order to connect to Discord your bot will need an auth token.
 You can create one from the [Discord Developer Portal](https://discordapp.com/developers/applications/).
 Once you've created an application, head to the "Bot" tab and click "Copy" to copy your token.

 You'll need to assign this token as an environment variable called `AUTH_TOKEN` in order for your bot to connect to Discord.
-You can do this via
+You can do this via a file called `.env`.
+See the `.env.example` file for an example of what this should look like

 ## Deployment
 This repository comes with an included GitHub Actions workflow to deploy this bot to an Azure Web App.